GGolbik/LaTeXBookTemplate/README.md

 * 1.0.0
     * First Release
 * 1.+
     * New
         * Added multi language support for appendix
         * Replaced document title in page header with uppercase chapter name
+        * Added description and project file to build with Atom editor and TeX Live
     * Improvement
         * Reduced vertical space between appendix headline and table of appendix.
         * Renamed appendix example entries
     * Bugfix
+        * None